Scans and ingestion in Microsoft Purview

 For example, when creating and running a scan for an Azure SQL Database, you can choose which tables to scan, or select the entire database.

 For each entity (folder/table), there will be three selection states: fully selected, partially selected and not selected.
 In the example below, if you select “Department 1” on the folder hierarchy, “Department 1” is considered as fully selected.
-The parent entities for “Department 1” like “Company” and “example” are considered as partially selected as there’re other entities under the same parent not having been selected, for example “Department 2”.
+The parent entities for “Department 1” like “Company” and “example” are considered as partially selected as there are other entities under the same parent not having been selected, for example “Department 2”.
 Different icons will be used on UI for entities with different selection states.

 After you run the scan it’s likely that there will be new assets added in the source system.
 By default the future assets under a certain parent will be automatically selected if the parent is fully or partially selected when you run the scan again.
 In the example above, after you select “Department 1” and run the scan, any new assets under folder “Department 1” or under “Company” and “example” will be included when you run the scan again.

 A toggle button is introduced for users to control the automatic inclusion for new assets under partially selected parent.
 By default the toggle will be turned off and the automatic inclusion behavior for partially selected parent is disabled.
-In the same example with the toggle turned off, any new assets under partially selected parents like “Company” and “example” will not be included when you run the scan again, only new assets under “Department 1” will be included in future scan.
+In the same example with the toggle turned off, any new assets under partially selected parents like “Company” and “example” won't be included when you run the scan again, only new assets under “Department 1” will be included in future scan.

 If the toggle button is turned on, the new assets under a certain parent will be automatically selected if the parent is fully or partially selected when you run the scan again.
 The inclusion behavior will be the same as before the toggle button is introduced.